JoelGrayson/ai-final-project/README.md

 # About
-This project aims to create a probabilistic AI model that can predict whether or not a county will vote Democratic or Republican based on its census data.
+This project aims to create an AI model that can predict whether or not a county will vote Democratic or Republican based on its census data.
 This program will spit out a map of the United States colored based on its predictions for how the counties will vote to be compared with the actual election results' map.

 Elections inspected: 2008 and 2020
 Corresponding census data: 2010 and 2020 (ACS)